Third or fourth year scholarship

-The Playford Trust is thrilled to partner with specialist electrical and electronics engineering firm, Ultra Electronics, to offer a $10,000 scholarship for a third or fourth-year student in electronic engineering, computer science, systems engineering or applied physics.
+The Playford Trust, in partnership with specialist electrical and electronics engineering firm – Ultra Electronics, offers a $10,000 scholarship for a third or fourth-year student in electronic engineering, computer science, systems engineering or applied physics.

 Ultra Electronics Australia provides a wide range of solutions across a number of domains, including electronic warfare, ISR (intelligence surveillance and reconnaissance), tactical communications, and maritime and underwater warfare.

 The successful applicant will have the opportunity to undertake a work placement with the company, which has a global reach.
 The aim of the placement is to help the student develop skills and knowledge and enhance their industry experience.
 They will work on challenging and interesting projects in a collaborative environment.
 The type of work to be undertaken – and level of commitment – will be negotiated between the successful student and Ultra Electronics.